10 Best Templates for Resume 2018 According to Experts

 Why Do You Need to Use the Best Resume Template 2018?

-What do you have to know about the history and modern resume standards 2018?
+What do you have to know about the history and modern resume standards 2018 or about how to create the best resume?
 The first resume is often credited to none other than Leonardo De Vinci who wrote it as a letter of introduction to a potential employer in 1482.
 The first mention of a letter of introduction being called a resume, however, was not until 1500.

 Early resumes were simply lists of qualifications and included things such as your height and weight as well as your religion and marital status.
 It was not until the 1950s that they became a requirement for many applications.
 The real boom and development in resumes began in 1970 as the digital revolution began and people started to have access to easy use word processing.